idle-interactive/.github/profile/README.md

-# Abydon is coding lifestyle, browser games, AI tools, & dev-ops stuff as a hobby @ [IdleInteractive](https://www.IdleInteractive.com)
+# We are coding lifestyle, browser games, AI tools, & dev-ops stuff as a hobby @ [IdleInteractive](https://www.IdleInteractive.com)

 This account is for related open sourced projects.